Hackensack Driver Who Tried Fleeing After Hitting Paramus Shopper, Cashier Charged With Assault

 A Hackensack driver who tried to flee after his car struck a 65-year-old shopper and a cashier helping her load groceries into her car at the Paramus ShopRite was charged with two counts of assault by auto, authorities said.

-Gary Mongelli, 68, "reported a mechanical failure" of his 2015 Nissan Versa after he put it into reverse in the lot of the eastbound Route 4 supermarket and struck the Hackensack shopper and 33-year-old female cashier following the Oct.
-15 afternoon crash, police said at the time.
+Gary Mongelli, 68, "reported a mechanical failure" of his 2015 Nissan Versa after he put it into reverse in the lot of the eastbound Route 4 supermarket and struck the Hackensack shopper and 33-year-old female cashier following the afternoon crash last Saturday, police said at the time.

 However, Bergen County Prosecutor Mark Musella said Friday that Mongelli put the car into drive after hitting the women, struck the cashier with it a second time and was stopped by a witness as he tried to pull out of the lot onto Sheperd Way.